 A note on harvesting: When foraging your dandelions for the flowers, greens or roots, be sure to harvest in low-traffic areas and not from roadsides or pastures where chemical fertilizers are used.

-Top two images courtesy Misha M. Johnson.
+Images courtesy Misha M. Johnson.

 “A Modern Herbal, Volume I” by Mrs. M. Grieve